 Most online sellers have some idea what their customers want, but few have approached the question in a structured way.
 They base their opinions on emailed comments from a few customers, or from talking it through with friends and family – who aren’t their customers at all.

-That’s a shame, because a strong understanding of your customers can make the difference between a mediocre business that lists products and fulfils orders, and an exceptional business – one that customers talk about and recommend without being prompted.
+That’s a shame, because a strong understanding of your customers can make the difference between a mediocre business that lists products and fulfills orders, and an exceptional business – one that customers talk about and recommend without being prompted.

 So how can you get a strong, rigorous understanding of what customers want?
 Discover what delights customers and helps you stand out from the crowd?
 The Kano model is a tool which can help you do just that.